SonicHedghog/memerator-sdk-ruby/README.md

 # Memerator API for Ruby

-A ruby library for Memerator.
+The official Ruby API library for Memerator.

-## What is this for?

-I mean, why not.

 ## Disclaimer